danaivach/gold-miners-draft/README.md

 ### Task 6 - Towards Multi-Agent Systems

-More than one agents can be situated in the same environment
+Now the team consists of four miner agents and one leader agent.
+All the miner agents explore the grid environment for gold nuggets and strive to handle the perceived gold nuggets.
+However, only the first miner agent is being informed by the leader agent about the up-to-date depot coordinates based on your implementation of Task 5.
+As a result, the rest of the agents remain stuck carrying gold in the initial position of the depot.

-Now 4 miners and 1 leader are situated in the mine environment.
-However, only the first miner receives messages from the leader, while the rest of the miners do not get informed about the position of the base.
+Your sixth task is to update the `@manage_depot_plan` in [leader.asl](src/agt/leader.asl) so that the leader agent broadcasts what it believes about the depot coordinates every time the leader moves the depot.

-Update the `work_on_base_plan_1` in `leader.asl` so that the leader now [broadcasts](https://jason.sourceforge.net/api/jason/stdlib/broadcast.html) the position of the mine base to all the agents instead of only telling `miner`.
+In AgentSpeack, an agent, for example, can perform the action `.broadcast(tell, sunny)` to tell all the agents in a muli-agent system that it is `sunny`.

 <details>
 <summary>Solution</summary>